vishurawat1/disease-prediction/README.md

 💾 Option to export results or save user history (if implemented)

+How it works :

+only front-end have been deployed. back-end will not work in deployed version. to run full project
+-git clone https://github.com/vishurawat1/disease-prediction.git to your folder -run all in .ipynb file
+- go live with html
+all set to go

 🧠 Technologies Used
 Layer	                Technology
 Frontend	            HTML, CSS, JavaScript (or React, etc.)